 Innovative Education & Training in high power laser plasmas – PowerLaPs aims to trigger the last year Bachelor, Master and PhD students, to enhance their studies and improve their skills for employability in the scientific area of Plasma Physics and High Power Lasers.
 The educational and the relevant training methods will focus on four thematic priorities:

-- High Power Laser Matter Interactions/High Energy Density Physics in theory and practice
+- High Power Laser Matter Interactions/High Energy Density Physics – Theory and Experiments

 - Computational Modeling & Simulations in Laser Matter Interactions.